Buying a new eBike in 2021: “Why is it so hard to buy a bike right now?”

 February – April

-As the UK’s biggest independent supplier of exclusively European manufactured eBikes, we’ve always sought to maintain a very large “in-house” level of stock and initially.
-This was a great buffer for the rapidly increasing demand we experienced.
+As the UK’s biggest independent supplier of exclusively European manufactured eBikes, we’ve always sought to maintain a very large “in-house” level of stock and initially, this was a great buffer for the rapidly increasing demand we experienced.
 Our aim is to supply a new bike on the spot for showroom appointments, and for it to ship within 24 hours for the rest of the world.

 May – July

-Through May & into the middle of summer, the pressure really mounted.
+Through May and into the middle of summer, the pressure really mounted.
 With in house stock dwindling, we relied heavily on our carefully curated manufacturer relationships to pick up the slack.
 Lead times slipped to a couple of days, but stock was running out quickly around the world.
 By the end of July, Cube and Orbea had sold the last of the 2020 model year and could deliver us nothing more.

 Ordering for Model Year 2021